uktrade/.github/SECURITY.md

 **In summary, developers must:**
 - Never commit secrets or sensitive data to GitHub
 - Use secure storage for managing secrets
-- Ensure no secrets appear in PRs, logs, config files, or history
+- Ensure no secrets appear in PRs, logs or config files
 - Follow incident‑response steps immediately if a leak occurs

 ---